rikkimax/twp-d/manuscript/content/oop/designPatterns.md

 ## Design patterns
 **Summary:**

-Design patterns are a recognisable way to write code.
+Design patterns are a recognizable way to write code.
 In other words, your code will comply with a design pattern.
 So it is a little like a specification.

 **Theory:**